 The New York Times published an article about a study done at Winthrop University Hospital in Mineola, N.Y (not far from where I grew up).
 Dr. John Gaffney, a pediatric orthopedic specialist at Winthrop who conducted the study, said after he had treated a rash of playground slide fracture he found data indicating that every sliding fracture involved a child younger than 3 riding in an adult’s lap.
 The fracture might not be immediately obvious, but typically the child appeared to be in pain and could not put weight on the leg.
+If this is the case, they would need urgent treatment from a Childrens’ orthopedic doctor (learn more here).
 And that nearly 14 percent of pediatric leg fractures over an 11-month period involved toddlers riding down the slide with a parent.

 The article in the New York Times mentions safe practice which includes: